la2050/challenge/_2021/learn/fulcrum-arts.md

   skills such as critical thinking, problem solving, leadership, and collaboration.

-Approximately how many people will be directly impacted by this proposal?: '360' Approximately how many people will be indirectly impacted by this proposal?: '600' Please describe the broader impact of your proposal.: >+ By focusing on the arts as a catalyst for change and growth, Big City Lab aims to reach out and bring together underserved youth by providing students with opportunities to learn and collaborate with professional artists, designers,
+Approximately how many people will be directly impacted by this project, program, or initiative?: '360' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '600' Describe how Los Angeles County will be different if your work is successful.: >+ By focusing on the arts as a catalyst for change and growth, Big City Lab aims to reach out and bring together underserved youth by providing students with opportunities to learn and collaborate with professional artists, designers,